frankiannelli/serverless-workshop/reference-notes.md

 let test the endpoint by sending a get request

+We can go to cloudwatch logs to see the logs if we are trying to debug the lambda

-so serverless sets some defaults for the functions that we can overide. we can specify common properties at the provider level or at the function level
+Now serverless sets some defaults for the functions that we can overide. we can specify common properties at the provider level or at the function level

 #### **`serverless.yml`**
 ```yaml